Next: Resolving Task Issues, Previous: Elaboration Circularities, Up: Elaboration Order Handling in GNAT [Contents][Index]

 both in space and time.
 If the programmer is absolutely sure that a program

-will not raise an elaboration-related Program_Error
+will not raise an elaboration-related Program_Error, then using the

-globally (as a configuration pragma)
+pragma Suppress (Elaboration_Check) globally (as a configuration pragma)

 will eliminate all run-time checks.

-If a scenario cannot possibly lead to an elaboration Program_Error
+If a scenario cannot possibly lead to an elaboration Program_Error,

-and the binder nevertheless complains about implicit Elaborate
+and the binder nevertheless complains about implicit Elaborate and

-pragmas that lead to elaboration circularities, it
+Elaborate_All pragmas that lead to elaboration circularities, it

-is possible to suppress the generation of implicit Elaborate
+is possible to suppress the generation of implicit Elaborate and

-pragmas, as well as run-time checks.
+Elaborate_All pragmas, as well as run-time checks.
 Clearly this can

 be unsafe, and it is the responsibility of the programmer to make sure